 China has the world’s fastest growing consumer market.
 But how can businesses tap into this?
-In the second of our two-part series about the country’s economy and culture, we look more closely at how to do business successfully in China, and the role of the translation industry.
+We look more closely at how to do business successfully in China, and the role of the translation industry.

 The significance of the Chinese market can’t be ignored – the statistics speak for themselves: